How to Communicate When Others Can’t Imagine Your Symptoms

 • And the more complex the pattern, the harder it is for others to stay with you.

-This is the bottleneck of imagination: People cannot accurately model an experience they have never lived.
+This is the bottleneck of imagination: people often struggle to model an experience they have never lived.

 And so they substitute.